h2oai/h2o-3/h2o-docs/src/product/data-science/aggregator.rst

 Aggregator Output
 ~~~~~~~~~~~~~~~~~

-The output of the aggregation is a new aggregrated frame that can be accessed in R and Python.
+The output of the aggregation is a new aggregated frame that can be accessed in R and Python.

 .. example-code::
    .. code-block:: r